top of page

 Dysregulation occurs when our nervous system is overwhelmed, pushing us out of our "window of tolerance" where we typically feel balanced and in control.
 Identifying dysregulation early can help manage and mitigate its effects.
 Here are key signs to watch for and strategies to address them:

-Strategies to Manage Dysregulation
+Strategies for Dysregulation

 1. Mindfulness and Grounding Techniques: Practicing mindfulness or grounding exercises can help bring your focus back to the present moment.
 Techniques such as deep breathing, progressive muscle relaxation, or sensory grounding (noticing sights, sounds, smells, etc.) are effective.